falvarezb/myproxyserver/README.md

 Terraform and Packer

-Packer is used to create the inspector image: the image is created on AWS's eu-west-1 and pushed to HCP registry.
+Packer is used to create the inspector image (an AMI in AWS): the image is created on AWS's eu-west-1 and pushed to HCP registry.
 Then the image is deployed in the default VPC by Terraform by querying the HCP registry.
 HCP registry credentials are stored in a separate file, `secrets.tfvars`, not included in the repository.

 On the other hand, the provisioning of the tinyproxy instances is fully done through cloud-init.
 Each tinyproxy instance is created in its own VPC within the specified region.